Yousefx10/HTML-App-Inventor/project/notes.md

 # [important area]
 <details>

 <summary>taking the design into new era :</summary>

 - add smartphone frame to live iframe.[DONE]

 - add RUN button to start or stop the actions like [button click] or [timer trick].[DONE]

 - having the ability to naming the kits with a changable names.[DONE]

 - adding more screens :

-- option to add screen THEN GIVING IT NAME.
+- option to add screen THEN GIVING IT NAME.[DONE]

-- option to remove SELECTED SCREEN.
+- option to remove SELECTED SCREEN.[DONE]

-- option to SWITCH BETWEEN SCREENS WHILE CODING IN MAIN SCREEN.
+- option to SWITCH BETWEEN SCREENS WHILE CODING IN MAIN SCREEN.[DONE]

 - option to SWITCH BETWEEN FROM ACTION BLOCK.
 </details>